iams3cond/misc/assignments/assignment3/handout.md

 ### Testing

 Finally, have a main driver in a separate .cpp that calls these static methods on some sample graphs.
 As usual write some tests for these methods.
-It might be somewhat difficult writing tests for kruskal's algorithm as its behavior is relational (meaning their maybe multiple valid minimum spanning trees in a given graph).
+It might be somewhat difficult writing tests for kruskal's algorithm as its behavior is relational (meaning there might be multiple valid minimum spanning trees in a given graph).
 So for testing purposes, it's probably a good idea to find graphs where you manually enumerate all answers and test the output against those answers.

 ```c++
 int main() {